 iThemes, a premium security solution.
 It helps you to protect your website from more than 30 types of attacks.

-Shield a.k.a WordPress Simple Firewall is simply awesome and gives you almost everything you need in FREE.
+Shield a.k.a.
+WordPress Simple Firewall is simply awesome and gives you almost everything you need for FREE.

 I use this plugin currently and love the dashboard and comprehensive features.
 Worth giving a try.

 Use Cloud-based Security

-Security/firewall by WordPress plugin is good, but it’s still within WordPress and protection start when the request reaches to WordPress.
+Security/firewall by WordPress plugin is good, but it’s still within WordPress and protection starts when the request reaches to WordPress.

 If you are looking to have additional protection, then you must consider using cloud-based security.
 Security from cloud protects and block the attackers from the edge of the network.
 Most of the cloud-based security provider also offers you a CDN (Content Delivery Network) to make your website load faster.